MS Otto Sverdrup deck plans

-MS Otto Sverdrup (built 2002 as "MS Finnmarken", last refurbished in 2020) is the first of the three Millennium-class (newest) Hurtigruten ships - with sisterships Midnatsol and Trollfjord.
-These Hurtigruten ships serve the line’s Norwegian Coastal Voyages (NCV) program for ferry and cruise travel by passenger-cargo vessels sailing regularly (year-round) along the coast of Norway and visiting a total of 34 different ports of call.
+MS Otto Sverdrup (2002-built as "MS Finnmarken", last refurbished in 2020) is the first of the three Millennium-class (newest) Hurtigruten ships - with sisterships Midnatsol (Maud) and Trollfjord (Eirik Raude).
+These ships serve Hurtigruten’s Norwegian Coastal Voyages (NCV) program for ferry and cruise travel by passenger-cargo vessels sailing regularly (year-round) along the coast of Norway and visiting a total of 34 different ports of call.
 MS Finnmarken itinerary calendar has sailings between Bergen and Kirkenes, with some departures from Tromso.

 MS Otto Sverdrup deck plan shows 263 cabins for 526 passengers.
 MS Finnmarken deck plan shows 282 staterooms for 628 passengers (max capacity was 740 on Norwegian coastal voyages) served by 75 crew/staff (all Norwegian).